n8n-io/task-runner-launcher/docs/setup.md

 - `workdir` is the path to directory containing the task runner binary.
 - `command` is the command to execute in order to start the task runner.
 - `args` are the args for the command to execute, currently the path to the task runner entrypoint.
-- `allowed-env` are the env vars that the launcher is allowed to pass to the task runner.
+- `allowed-env` and `env-overrides` are env vars that the launcher will pass through to or set directly on the runner, respectively.
+See [environment](environment.md).

 3. Set the **environment variables** for the launcher.